This Day in History: Nov. 8

 - 1994: The midterm elections result in Republicans winning a majority in the Senate while at the same time gaining control of the House for the first time in 40 years.

-- 2000: A statewide recount begins in Florida, which would emerge as critical in deciding the winner of the 2000 presidential election between Vice President Al Gore and Texas Gov. George W. Bush.
+- 2000: Florida begins a statewide recount of ballots, a critical step in deciding the winner of the 2000 presidential election between Vice President Al Gore and Texas Gov. George W. Bush.

 - 2000: Waco special counsel John C. Danforth releases his final report absolving the government of wrongdoing in the 1993 siege at the Branch Davidian compound in Texas.
+A government raid at the compound led to the deaths of 76 people, including 20 children.